eamena-project/eamenaR/README.md

 #### Mapping file

-The mapping file could be either an XLSX file or a Google Sheet.
-This file establishes the correspondences between a source file and the structure of the EAMENA BU template (target).
+To establishe the correspondences between a structured file (the source) and the structure of the EAMENA BU template (the target), the [`list_mapping_bu()`](https://eamena-oxford.github.io/eamenaR/doc/list_mapping_bu) function uses a mapping file (ie, a correspondance table).
+This mapping file could be either an XLSX file or a Google Sheet.

 <p align="center">
   <img alt="img-name" src="https://raw.githubusercontent.com/eamena-oxford/eamena-arches-dev/main/www/bu-mapping-file.png" width="700">